kaiachain/kaia-docs/docs/nodes/endpoint-node/install-endpoint-nodes.md

 DATA_DIR=/var/kend/data
 ```

-### (Optional) Download chaindata snapshot
+### (Optional) Download Chaindata Snapshot

 Synching from the genesis block is time-consuming.
-You may use [chaindata snapshot](../../../learn/storage/chaindata-snapshot) to skip the [full sync](../../../learn/storage/block-sync) process.
+You may use [Chaindata Snapshot](../../misc/operation/chaindata-snapshot.md) to skip the [Full Sync](../../learn/storage/block-sync.md#full-sync) process.

 ## Startup the EN <a id="startup-the-en"></a>